 Summary of Public Release Content Applicant Name Provide the legal name of the applicant.
 Major Participant Names List all significant project participants and their roles.
 Lead Project Manager / Principal Investigator(s) Provide names and titles.
 Project Title Provide the title for the planned project.
 Project Objectives Identify the overarching project objectives aligned with requirements set forth in the NOFO.
-Project Description The description must include methods to be employed, the potential impact of the project (e.g., benefits, outcomes), and the project's commitments and goals described in the Community Benefits Plan Publicly Releasable (Unlimited Rights) This document must not include any proprietary or business-sensitive information, as DOE may make it available to the public after selections are made.
+Project Description The description must include methods to be employed, the potential impact of the project (e.g., benefits, outcomes).
+Publicly Releasable (Unlimited Rights) This document must not include any proprietary or business-sensitive information, as DOE may make it available to the public after selections are made.
 Page Limit Clarification The summary must not exceed the stated page limit when printed, using standard 8.5" x 11" paper with 1" margins (top, bottom, left, and right) with font not smaller than 12-point.